-In the application of the Company's accounting policies, management is required to make judgments, estimates and assumptions that are not readily apparent from other sources.
+In the application of the Corporation and its subsidiaries' accounting policies, management is required to make judgments, estimates and assumptions that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered relevant.
 Actual results may differ from these estimates.

-The Company considers the possible impact of the recent development of the COVID-19 in Taiwan when making its critical accounting estimates.
+The Corporation and its subsidiary consider the possible impact of the recent development of the COVID-19 in Taiwan when making its critical accounting estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.